th0114nd/hfhom/README.md

 Data for a Seifert fibered rational homology sphere is represented as a list `[e,(p1,q1),...,(pr,qr)]`, where e and all the pi, qi are integers, and all pi > 1 with gcd(pi, qi) = 1.
+If the resulting quadratic form is not negative definite, an error message will pop up.

 ### Weighted graph editor ###
+This input method is for plumbed 3-manifolds constructed from a negative- definite weighted graph with at most 2 bad vertices.

 Opening the editor will produce a "Graph controls" dialog.

 ![](images/graph_controls.png)

+Note: Increasing the size of the pyplot window will space out nodes more, which is useful in the case that they overlap.

 * __Creating a node__
 A parent of -1 indicates that the node is a root node, i.e. has no parent.